 Tiananmen Square Is Enormous

-Tiananmen Square looks massive on TV and is a lot of walking for adults, making it exponentially more tiring for kids on foot (no roller skates or scooters are allowed).
-During our visit cars and tour buses could only drop-off and pick-up in one area for security reasons and this location wasn’t that close to the mausoleum.
+Tiananmen Square looks massive on TV and requires a lot of walking for adults, making it exponentially more tiring for kids on foot (no roller skates or scooters are allowed).
+During our visit, cars and tour buses could only drop off and pick up in one area for security reasons, and this location wasn’t that close to the mausoleum.
 You may enter the square from four different pedestrian entrances, but they all have security checkpoints with bag scanners.

 Our guide allowed us to cut to the front of this queue, which was a major perk.
-Once inside, we passed the gigantic screens that show the sunrise and walked around to the mausoleum’s additional security checkpoint.
-My daughter was already tired of walking by this point.
+Once inside, we passed the gigantic screens showing the sunrise and walked around to the mausoleum’s additional security checkpoint.
+By this point, my daughter was already tired of walking.

 Tiananmen Square Attractions

-One could easily spend an entire day exploring Tiananmen Square attractions.
-It will also not surprise you that souvenir shops and restaurants outline the square as well.
-Not to worry about carrying drinks as there are a few stalls inside that sell concessions.
+One could easily spend an entire day exploring Tiananmen Square’s attractions.
+It will also not surprise you that souvenir shops and restaurants outline the square.
+Do not worry about carrying drinks, as there are a few stalls inside that sell concessions.

 Monument to the People’s Heroes

 This ten-story obelisk honors the martyrs of China’s revolutionary struggle during the 19th and 20th centuries.
-It bears names of revolutionary episodes along with an inscription in Mao Zedong’s handwriting that is translated as, “Eternal glory to the people’s heroes!”
+It bears names of revolutionary episodes and an inscription in Mao Zedong’s handwriting that is translated as, “Eternal glory to the people’s heroes!”

 Great Hall of the People